Eat Safe Gold Coast is a food safety initiative for all licensed food businesses throughout the city.

 Food businesses who achieve three, four or five stars can use the star rating to market their business.

 Businesses can have their rating displayed on stickers and certificates so customers can be confident in the safety and quality of their food.
-Customers will be able to search these star ratings online, with a new Eat Safe register coming soon.

 The business demonstrates a high level of compliance with the Food Act 2006 and excellent safety management practices.